Will Pan: Basketball

-Humanitarian work
+Philanthropy

 In 2009, Pan composed the mid-tempo track, 「親愛的」 (My Dear), which is the theme song of 2009 World Vision Taiwan (WVT)'s "Be Friends with Children of the World" campaign.
 The music video features the footages of Pan's visit to Honduras for World Vision projects.

 In August 2012, Pan visited Guiyang in China to interact with beneficiaries of Music Radio "I Want to Go to School" charity project.
 As ambassador of the project, he composed the theme song "Love X Love" (愛X愛) and roped in various artists of Universal Music, including Fish Leong and Da Mouth, to lend their voices in the single.

 In October 2013, Pan and his Miss No Good costar Rainie Yang were appointed official coambassadors for the twenty-fifth edition of the "30 Hour Famine" event in Taiwan.
 Two months later, Pan and Yang went on a 6-day field visit to Niger to increase awareness on the plight of children whose survival is threatened daily.